marcuswestin/fin/README.md

 Get a view of a list of items by properties (not yet supported)
 	var topPriorityBugsList = fin.getListView('<div class="list-item"> (( priority )) Owner: (( owner.name ))</div>,
 		{ type: 'bug', priority: 1 })

-*Under the hood* - Get an item by id
-	var item = fin.getItem('itemId')

-*Under the hood* - Add a dependant to the user's current task's date.
-The function will be called right away and when the value changes
-	item.addDependant('user.currentTask.date', function(value){ /* render or do something with value */ })

 Writing custom fin views
 ------------------------